 The collection of old IT and computer equipment is interesting and sad together.
 One hopes that the disks have been removed or wiped, but at least they can be used as door stops now.

 So there was another 5,000 IDR that we’ll never get back – now a little luxury in the Cafe Batavia, where we wiled away an hour in front of a portable Air Con unit slurping tea and listening to 1940’s music while sitting on an old leather sofa.
 Bliss.
 The upstairs “Churchill’s Bar” was once named as a top bar in the world by Newsweek.

 We dined that night with friends we’d met on the trip to Komodo island and then took the scariest taxi we’ve taken for a long time back to the Citi M Hotel . .
 Sure he didn’t know where we going and didn’t speak any English, that’s why we brought the business card for the hotel.
 Only he couldn’t see the card.
-Or it appeared, the road signs, other vehicles or pedestrians.
-We navigated home by google maps and by yelling “go, go. stop, stop” with left and right hand signals and thanked our lucky stars that no one was killed in the making of this blog.
+Or it appeared, on the road signs, other vehicles, or pedestrians.
+We navigated home by google maps and by yelling “go, go. stop, stop” with left and right-hand signals and thanked our lucky stars that no one was killed in the making of this blog.

 And, that was Indonesia.
 Our Damri bus from Gambir Station to the airport was easy.
-In fat each trip we took in Jakarta, (three taxi rides and this bus ride) was uncomplicated (barring the death ride on our last night), the traffic was light, the people friendly and it was a good end of this our 19th country.
+In fact each trip we took in Jakarta, (three taxi rides and this bus ride) was uncomplicated (barring the death ride on our last night), the traffic was light, the people friendly and it was a good end of this our 19th country.

 - Considering travel insurance for your trip?
 World Nomads offers coverage for more than 150 adventure activities as well as emergency medical, lost luggage, trip cancellation and more. .

 - Download and install a VPN BEFORE you travel to Indonesia > discount coupon here

 - Save money in Indonesia with a Wise debit card